oracle/pgql-lang/pages/pgql-1.1-spec.md

 Labels as well as property names are strings.
 Property values are scalars such as numbers, strings or booleans.

-Note: PGQL 1.1 does not considers multi-valued properties like in [TinkerPop](http://tinkerpop.apache.org/docs/current/reference/#vertex-properties), or, composite types like in [Neo4j](https://neo4j.com/docs/developer-manual/current/cypher/syntax/values/#composite-types).
+Note: the property graph model in PGQL 1.1 does not support multi-valued properties like in [TinkerPop](http://tinkerpop.apache.org/docs/current/reference/#vertex-properties), or, composite types like in [Neo4j](https://neo4j.com/docs/developer-manual/current/cypher/syntax/values/#composite-types).

 ## Basic Query Structure